Playbook note

 Policy and control logic

-The actual rules, thresholds, risk posture, and documentation standards the system is meant to operationalize.
+The rules, thresholds, risk posture, and documentation standards the system has to operationalize.

 Workflow design

-Explicit triggers, inputs, outputs, exception paths, and escalation points for recurring compliance and diligence work.
+Explicit triggers, inputs, outputs, exception paths, and escalation for recurring compliance work.

 Operator surfaces

-The interfaces where senior humans review exceptions, investigate cases, and author the parts of the record that still require judgment.
+Interfaces where senior humans review exceptions, investigate cases, and author the parts of the record that need judgment.

 Evidence and attestation